Music Lessons Tailor Made for All Needs

 Kinder Kids Music Classes for Children ages 0 - 5

-Coming soon Southern Music Academy will be offering Kindermusik to infants and toddlers who aren’t yet ready for private lessons.
+Southern Music Academy offers Kindermusik to infants and toddlers who aren’t yet ready for private lessons.
 Music classes for toddlers and infants are a treasure trove of developmental advantages.
 Music and movement for children between 0 – 5 assist their brains and body to develop coordination, spatial recognition, ensemble awareness, and school readiness unlike any other activity.
 Students are encouraged to start music as early as possible and the benefits will continue throughout their lives.
 Beginning as an infant or toddler, and continuing through the years as they age, will then prepare them to start one-on-one music lessons on the instrument of their choice, after they complete our Kindermusik for the Young Child class.

 Virtuoso Vanguard music lessons for ages 6 and up

 This is the program every student, ages 6 and up, is a part of when they start.
 This program has regular milestones, based on the National Federation of Music Clubs levels.
 Every student is encouraged to reach proficiency on their instrument and participate in the regular recitals in Fall and Spring.
 The goal is to have a rotating repertoire and be able to pass the NFMC Music Club level standards in theory and repertoire.
 At least to Repertoire Difficult Class I & Theory level 7.
 A student should plan to practice at least 30 minutes a day.
 Students usually can plan to take lessons for 5 - 7 years to reach this level of achievement.

 Rising Rockers ages 8+ music lessons focused on jazz & rock